 How to use Fluke 115 multimeter?

 Fluke 115 is used like any other multimeter, but it will shine the most if used as intended by the manufacturer, when experienced users measure basic functions.
-You can choose settings on the Fluke 115 by turning the dial on the multimeter on a desired setting.
-This multimeter is used to measure voltage, capacitance, resistance and amperage.
+You can choose settings on the Fluke 115 by turning the dial on the multimeter on the desired setting.
+This multimeter is used to measure voltage, capacitance, resistance, and amperage.

 Although easier for use than most other multimeters, Fluke 115 is not oversimplified.
 Quite the opposite, it is a very delicate machine that will do what it’s supposed to do very well.